Yan-Xia/CASSPR/README.md

 # CASSPR
-The codes for ICCV2023 paper ' CASSPR: Cross Attention Single Scan Place Recognition'
+The codes for ICCV2023 paper 'CASSPR: Cross Attention Single Scan Place Recognition'

+This repository is the official implementation for paper:

+CASSPR: Cross Attention Single Scan Place Recognition

 ## Installation